 2. The NEF checks whether the AF is authorised.
-If authorised, the NEF may query the NRF to find the NSACF responsible for the requested S-NSSAI.
+If authorised, the NEF may query the NRF to find the NSACF(s) responsible for the requested S-NSSAI.

-3. The NEF forwards the request to the NSACF with Nnsacf_SliceStatus_Retrieval Request (Event ID, Event Filter).
+3. The NEF forwards the request to the NSACF(s) with Nnsacf_SliceStatus_Retrieval Request (Event ID, Event Filter).